ramosv/Multimodal-Cancer-Prediction/README.md

     - Due to the large size of the images, we cannot push this data to the repository.
 Please download the images from the following link: [Cancer Imaging Archive](https://www.cancerimagingarchive.net/collection/cptac-ccrcc/)

-    - To download the images you will need to install a data retrieving tool.
+    - To download the images you will need to git install a data retrieving tool.
 [NBIA](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images).

 ## Feature extraction